J-T-de/Villagepp/wiki/aiv_file_format.md

 ## tarr

 Array of uint32_t, where the position of each rally point is encoded.
 Each unit type has potentially 10 rally points.
-For example, crossbowmen have unit_id 7, so the first rally point is `tarr[70]` and the last one `tarr[79]`, and the `x`- and `y`-position of the first rally point of crossbowmen can be determined via
+For example, crossbowmen have unit_id 7, so the first rally point is `tarr[70]` and the last one `tarr[79]`, and the `i`- and `j`-position of the first rally point of crossbowmen can be determined via

-`x, y = divmod(tarr[70], 100) `
+`j, i = divmod(tarr[70], 100) `

+## tmap

+Map, where the rally points specified in tarr are visualized for the editor.
+It is not completely clear why, because only the unit id is saved (and not which entry).
+This seems to relate to the bug, when one has two units on the same spot: if you delete the top one, the tmap entry is zero, not the id of the unit below.

 ## pause